kushalkolar/MESmerize/docs/source/user_guides/installation.rst

     git clone https://github.com/flatironinstitute/CaImAn
     cd CaImAn/
+    git checkout v1.8.8
     source <new_venv_path/bin/activate>
     pip install -e .

 #.
 You might need to setup Caiman using `caimanmanager`.
 Please see their docs for details: https://caiman.readthedocs.io/en/master/Installation.html#installation-on-macos-and-linux

 #.
 In order to use some features that launch subprocesses, such as the batch manager, you will need to check your :ref:`System Configuration settings in Mesmerize <SystemConfiguration>` to make sure that it activates the environment that mesmerize is installed in.
 By default the pre-run commands contain ``# source /<path_to_env>/activate'``, you will need to uncomment the line (remove the ``#``) and set the path to your environment.

+.. note:: Caiman=>1.8.9 requires tensorflow v2, which is currently not supported by nuset.
+If you want to use the latest version of caiman, you will need to install tensorflow v2 and use python3.8

 Mac OSX